FAQsThe answers to all your questions

 What happens at the end of the season?

-At the end of the season the champions of each division will be crowned with a Tennis Only gift voucher for $20 and a 50% off voucher for the next season.
+At the end of the season the champions of each division will be crowned the champion and be provided with free entry for the next season.

 You will also take home the pride & glory of being an Oz Tennis Leagues champion 🙂